Demanufacture (album): Involvement of Christian Olde Wolbers

-In popular culture

-The music video for the song "Replica" is unlockable in the video game Test Drive 5.
-Several songs from this album were used without lyrics for the game Carmageddon.
-These were "Demanufacture", "Zero Signal" (which had the piano ending omitted) and "Body Hammer".

-"Zero Signal" was also featured on the soundtrack to the movie Mortal Kombat and can be heard in part during the fight scene between Scorpion and Johnny Cage, although the song was an instrumental.
-In reference to this, the band regularly featured a vocal sample of Steve Ritchie saying "Fatality" during live performances of the song thereafter.

-"Demanufacture" was also used in the opening video of GameShark 2 released by Mad Catz in 2004, along with numerous other Fear Factory songs.

-"Body Hammer" was used in the intro video for the 1998 PlayStation video game NFL Xtreme.

-Artwork and release

-The album's artwork was created by Dave McKean.
-The original digipaks had slightly different artwork, most noticeably a different barcode on the front cover, and different colouring within the words "Fear Factory".
-The digipak was re-released in 2003 with all bonus tracks mentioned above, but with the new Roadrunner Records logo on the front and back and different lettering on the spine.
-This version is not limited, but has since been replaced by the remastered edition detailed below.
-In all, four different digipak versions of the album are available.

 Reception

-Upon its release, Demanufacture proved to be extraordinarily successful and received universal acclaim from both music critics and band's fans.
+Upon its release, Demanufacture proved to be extraordinarily successful and received universal acclaim from both music critics and extreme metal fans.
 It is often regarded as the band's best album.
 Andrew Kapper of About.com named Demanufacture as the recommended album to listen to by the band, and stated in his review:

 "Quite rightly regarded as one of the finest metal releases to come out in the last 25 years, Demanufacture was a game changer in the metal world.
 Backed with a mechanical assault of machine gun drum work and guitar riffs, Burton C. Bell's groundbreaking extreme to clean vocals take the center stage, with enormous hooks covering tracks like 'Replica', 'Zero Signal' and the title track, while keyboard and synths create both harsh and lush counterpoints across the record.
 A classic LP that deserves to be in any serious metalhead's collection."

 "Replica" was covered by Dutch symphonic metal band Epica in 2007 as part of a "deluxe re-release" of the album The Divine Conspiracy, and was performed live by them at the Whisky a Go Go in Hollywood, California, with Dino Cazares joining on stage in September 2007.
 "Flashpoint" was covered as a one-man effort by American metal artist Common Dead in 2012 as a standalone single.
 "Pisschrist" was covered by American heavy metal band Byzantine in 2016 as part of their re-release of their 2015 album To Release Is to Resolve for the European region.